App icons and branding

 The icon looks cropped or cramped on my phone

-Your logo is probably landing too close to the launcher mask.
-Increase --padding:
+Your adaptive foreground is probably landing too close to the launcher mask.
+Increase --android-adaptive-padding:

 Or set it in the config: